 Whale-watching season starts in April and runs until October © Sunvil

 For outdoor enthusiasts and nature lovers, there is no rival in Europe to the Azores.
 The islands also have another attraction for visitors: their rich marine life.
 Surrounding the islands are deep shelves in the sea floor, which are heaven for sperm, blue, fin and humpback whales as well as a wide array of dolphins and turtles.
-The whale-watching season starts in April and runs until October – book your trip today.
+The whale-watching season starts in mid-April and runs until early-October – book your trip today.

 To find out more about the Azores, check out our guide to the islands: